Andrew James drake (drakey)

 Since diagnoses in 2009 Andrew underwent two courses of chemotherapy, one course of radiotherapy and an operation to remove his large colon/bowel and surrounding area where the cancer had spread.

 Unfortunately, because he had left symptoms too long, due to the embarrassment he was also left with a permanent ileostomy bag in situ.
-He called this stoma, Steve, but on a serious note he wanted to tell his story to all teenagers and young adults that may be too embarrassed to talk about the similar symptoms they may be experiencing.
+He calls this stoma, Steve, but on a serious note he wants to tell his story to all teenagers and young adults that may be too embarrassed to talk about the similar symptoms they may be experiencing.

 Things were looking good for a long time and Andrew seemed to have been making a good recovery from the cancer.
 Then, miraculously after being told it may not be possible Rachel & Andrew found they were to become parents and in April 2013 their son Lucas James was born -Andrew's pride and joy Thing couldn’t have been better.

-But unwelcomely the cancer returned in a more aggressive form and a lot more surgery was needed, after more chemotherapy and radiotherapy again Andrew was making good progress in his recovery.
+But unfortunately the cancer returned in a more aggressive form and a lot more surgery was needed, after more chemotherapy and radiotherapy again Andrew was making good progress in his recovery.

 After all this sadly due to the aggression of the cancer in 2014 Andrew was told that his cancer was terminal.
 This however didn’t stop Andrews determination to live life to the full.